Xuhot/website/README.md

-website xuhot for the futur
+website xuhot for the futur test branch